Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 - Sent order for the electronic components required; ETA Tuesday 28/05.
   - This included the following: Raspberry Pi Pico, DHT22 temperature sensor, an OLED screen, buttons, and an AA battery holder, among other components for testing.
 - Brainstormed different ideas with Benjamin to narrow down different designs to detect the door being open/closed.
-- Rough software draft made, but will require testing to determine hurdles.
+- Very rough software draft made, but will require testing to determine and overcome hurdles.

 # Main tasks remaining:
 - Combine the electronics into an "electronics module", working with Ness to build a case via 3D printing.